Enhanced offer of up to 50,000 Aeroplan points† with the TD® Aeroplan® Visa Infinite* Card Click here to learn more

 What is good about this card

-The current limited time welcome bonus of up to 700 WestJet dollars is amazing.
-Considering you earn 600 of it within three months it won't take long to get a sizeable discount on future WestJet flights.
+The increased welcome bonus of up to 450 WestJet dollars is great and allows for a sizeable discount on future WestJet flights.

 Next is the first checked bag free benefit, to save $30 or more per bag per direction is such a great benefit for those who buy fares that don't include checked bags.
 In fact by having the card, you can actually choose those lower fares to save some money.